ChristChurchMayfair/ccm_jekyll_site/people/index.md

 showInFooter: true
 headerColour: dark
 ---
-At Christ Church Mayfair we are fortunate to have a wonderful staff team.
+Christ Church Mayfair runs thanks to the service of many people but we are also fortunate to have a wonderful staff team.

-Here are some words from each of them so that you can get an idea of the kind of people we are.
+Here are some words about each of them so that you can get an idea of the kind of people we are.